fbaumdicker/SpacerPlacer/README.md

 You can use them as a template for your own input data.

 ## CRISPR-evo-inator
-CRISPR-evo-inator is a tool to predict the direction of transcription of CRISPR arrays.
+CRISPR-evo-inator is a tool to predict the insertion orientation of CRISPR arrays and thus, indirectly, the direction of transcription.
 It is based on the CRISPR array reconstruction algorithm of SpacerPlacer.
 Currently, the transcription orientation can be predicted within SpacerPlacer using the option "--determine_orientation".